 The daily count period begins 30 minutes before sunrise and concludes 6 hours later.
 If weather conditions permit, nets start to be opened when the count period begins and start to be closed 5 hours later.
 Nets should generally be closed in the same order in which they were opened.
-Figure 3 summarizes the schedule of key events during the count period when there is no adverse weather, while Figure 4 illustrates deviations from the protocol in response to precipitation.
-Note that net closing time is to be extended by a maximum of one half-hour beyond normal, regardless of the duration of closure due to rain.
+Figure 3 summarizes the schedule of key events during the count period.
+Note that net opening hours are not to be extended even if cold, rain, wind, or other inclement weather prevents them from being open for part of the standard period.

 The tally of DETs cannot begin until all birds captured in the closing net round have been processed.
 No birds detected after the count period ends may be included in DETs, though any of interest (i.e. not previously detected during that day's count period) should be noted on the daily log.
 Data collected outside the standard daily count period must be clearly distinguished from data collected during the count period.
-When such non-standard banding occurs the DET tally must be completed before it begins.
+When such non-standard activity occurs the DET tally must be completed before it begins.